vsoch/vsoch.github.io/_posts/2019/2019-02-11-hospital-chargemasters.md

 ### 2. Provide Direct Links to Download Files

-The easiest way for a file, regardless of format, to be easy to programatically download is to provide a direct link to it from a main page.
+The easiest way for a file, regardless of format, to be easy to programmatically download is to provide a direct link to it from a main page.
 When I say main page, I mean a page that is the fewest number of clicks away from some primary "this is the hospital charge information page."
 The more forms that I need to fill out, or boxes that I need to check, the harder this task becomes because I have to use a robot scraper (e.g., [selenium](https://www.seleniumhq.org/)) instead of just parsing the static HTML.
 Many of the interfaces seem to be designed for the user experience with multiple selections, drop downs, and buttons to push before seeing some filtered view of the data.
 This does not conform to being machine readable - this is <italic>human</italic> readable.
 If my machine can't retrieve the file after I've tried all the tricks I know, it's not easy enough.